vitiral/cloudtb/README.md

 # Cloud Toolbox (cloudtb)

 This library contains various convinience functions that can be used for common problems in python.
 Each library is named according to the library/function they are targeting.
+Most of these modules target distributions of scientific python and data analysis

 The cloudtb should be used something like:
 ```